Conchita Supervía: Vocal qualities

 She had a powerful chest register linked to a flexible upper voice that could cope easily with florid passages, allied to a musicianship of great individuality and infectious flair.
 Her voice was not without its critics; a pronounced vibrato in the lower part of the voice, ‘as strong as the rattle of ice in a glass, or dice in a box’, in a comment attributed to the British critic, Philip Hope-Wallace.

 Many who heard her in the flesh have said that this vibrato was more evident on records than on the stage – an example of the microphone exaggerating a singer's faults.
 In the 1920s Supervía sang at La Scala as Hänsel in Engelbert Humperdinck's Hänsel und Gretel but, strangely, she never sang the Rossini roles or Carmen at La Scala though she sang there in every season until 1929.

 Death

 Later, during her career, pregnancy forced her to cancel her planned appearances in the autumn of 1935.
-On 29 March 1936 she entered a London clinic to await the birth of her baby, which was stillborn on 30 March; a few hours later she herself died.
+On 29 March 1936 she entered a London clinic to await the birth of her baby, which was a stillborn girl on 30 March; a few hours later she herself died.
 She was buried with her baby daughter, in a grave designed by Edwin Lutyens, in the Liberal Jewish Cemetery in Willesden, northwest London.
 The grave, which had fallen into disrepair, was refurbished by a group of admirers and re-consecrated in October 2006.